Ever wonder why a job posted for months is still posted, even after an interview?

 6. The company will not be reviewing resumes until a certain deadline has passed and is trying to gather as many resumes as possible.

 7. There is no job currently.
-The company is looking to have potential candidates available if a similar job is needed at some point.
+Companies sometimes post jobs that are already filled to have potential candidates available if a similar job is needed at some point.